mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 asteroid fragment.
 This is easily confirmed because the fragment is firmly wedged inside the turret.
 5. The bridge controls and computer systems, as well as all the sensors, have been carefully removed, as if by a salvage team.
 A difficult roll against computer skill is required to retrieve some data from the few remaining systems.
-The data reveals that the _Machii_ successfully entered Jump, but upon exiting Jump in one of the Grant system’s asteroid fields both the ship’s power systems suffered a massive overload, frying all electronics and power conduits.
+The data reveals that the _Machii_ successfully entered Jump, but upon exiting Jump in one of the Grant system's asteroid fields both the ship's power systems suffered a massive overload, frying all electronics and power conduits.
 Floating helpless in space, unable to even send a distress signal, the ship seems to have simultaneously suffered a collision with a debris field, causing explosive decompression.
 It is a strange and cruel set of circumstances.
-The data stops when the ship’s power system was fried.
+The data stops when the ship's power system was fried.
 6. Any salvageable parts from the Jump drives have been removed (Zuchai crystals etc).
-7. The cargo bay, ship’s locker and staterooms has been stripped clean of anything valuable.
+7. The cargo bay, ship's locker and staterooms has been stripped clean of anything valuable.

 During the salvage, each significant action undertaken during EVA will have to be checked against zero-G skills.
 There is considerable danger in the tasks, hence the need for checks.
 Exceptional failures will result in the need for remedial action.
 For instance, an exceptional failure in retrieving debris floating in space with a thruster pack could see the character concerned needing to be rescued by others.
-An exceptional failure in opening a struck hatch could mean a tear in the character’s vacc suit that may need repairing.
+An exceptional failure in opening a struck hatch could mean a tear in the character's vacc suit that may need repairing.
 The table below outlines the kinds of actions that require checking.

 Task Characteristic Difficulty